felipeadeildo/neural-network/README.md

   <img src="src/img/forward_propagation_example.png" alt="Forward Propagation Architeture" height="300">
 </p>

-### Forward Propagation

-In the context of neural networks, forward propagation is a crucial process that determines if the assigned weights are suitable for learning the given problem.
-It involves two primary steps:

-1. **Sum the Product:**
-   - This step involves multiplying the weight vector by the input vector.
-This operation is repeated for each layer in the network until the final layer, where a decision is made based on the calculated values.

-2. **Activation Function:**
-   - The sum of the product of weights and inputs is passed through an activation function at each layer.
-The output of one layer becomes the input for the next layer, where it is again multiplied by the weight vector and passed through an activation function.
-This process continues until the output layer, where the final output is produced.

 In a **feedforward neural network**, forward propagation is straightforward to understand.
 Let's break it down with an example where each layer uses the sigmoid activation function: